yuxi-liu-wired/CS-285_fall2022/hw4/cs285/report/experiment log.md

 * Effect of the number of candidate action sequences
 * efffect of planning horizon

-Be sure to include titles and legends on all of your plots, and be sure to generate your plots by extracting the corresponding performance numbers from your saved tensorboard eventfiles.
+Generate your plots by extracting the corresponding performance numbers from your saved tensorboard eventfiles.
+Use titles and legends.

 Data put in `-`